iurshina/FL-flask-maps/README.md

 ## Install MongoDB

-In this fork, we replace Postgress with MongoDB.
+In this fork, compared with the original repo, we replace Postgress with MongoDB.

 To install MongoDB: